-To base park management on pertinent available information and data to support an adaptive management approach, and to create a research-friendly environment, encouraging non-invasive research within the Park.
+To base park management on pertinent available information and data to support an adaptive management approach, and to create a research-friendly environment, encouraging non-invasive research within the park.

-- a) A coordinated approach to research will be created between park staff and other research agents, such the Bwabwata Ecological Institute, the directorate responsible for wildlife research and the National Botanical Research Institute (NBRI). - b) A supportive environment will be created for national and visiting scientists, including the facilitation of research permits, with preferential support given to applied research projects in support of priority park information or management needs. - c) A prioritised and open-ended list of key research topics will be developed for the Park and disseminated to appropriate research institutions. - d) Research will be supported, primarily through collaboration, and will focus on the following: - high value areas such as wetlands and riparian forests, as well as game movements and re-introductions, paying particular attention to the appropriate ecological spatial scale and context; - improving management effectiveness, especially that which pertains to human-wildlife conflict, fire, community wildlife-and-tourism-related impacts; - the socio-economic impact of the Park. - e) Appropriate mechanisms will be developed to ensure that optimum feedback and other values from national and visiting researchers are obtained to inform park management decisions on all levels.
+- a) A coordinated approach to research will be created between park staff and other research agents such as the Bwabwata Ecological Institute, Directorate responsible for Wildlife Research and the National Botanical Research Institute (NBRI). - b) A supportive environment will be created for national, regional and international visiting scientists, including the facilitation of research permits, with preferential support given to applied research projects in support of priority park information or management needs. - c) A prioritised and open-ended list of key research topics will be developed for the park and disseminated to the Bwabwata Ecological Institute and Directorate responsible for Wildlife Research. - d) Research will be supported, primarily through collaboration, and will focus on the following: - high value areas such as wetlands and riparian forests, as well as game movements and re-introductions, paying particular attention to the appropriate ecological spatial scale and context; - improving management effectiveness, especially that which pertains to human-wildlife conflict, fire, community wildlife and tourism related impacts; - the socio-economic impact of the park. - e) Appropriate mechanisms will be developed to ensure that optimum feedback and other values from national and visiting researchers are obtained to inform park management decisions on all levels.

-- a) Identify gaps in knowledge relating to management and where appropriate, through collaboration, find solutions to improve the understanding of the natural system and the socio-economic benefits from the Park in year two. - b) Develop an open-ended list of priority research topics based on information needs for the management of Mudumu National Park in year one. - c) Ensure research outputs and findings are made available to park staff and integrated with monitoring data to inform park management decisions on all levels.
+- a) Identify gaps in knowledge relating to management and where appropriate, through collaboration, find solutions to improve the understanding of the natural system and the socio-economic benefits from the park in year one. - b) Develop an open ended list of priority research topics based on information needs for the management of Nkasa Rupara National Park in year one. - c) Ensure research outputs and findings are made available to park staff and integrated with monitoring data to inform park management decisions on all levels each year.